 Delbrook Capital Advisors Listed by dragonforce Ransomware Group

 On May 27, 2026, Delbrook Capital Advisors appeared on the leak site of the DragonForce ransomware group.
-The firm, an alternative investment manager focused on the global materials sector, had internal files exfiltrated following a ransomware attack.
-While the exact number of individuals whose data was exposed remains unknown, any clients, employees, vendors, or partners whose personal or financial information resided in those systems could be affected.
+The firm, an alternative investment manager focused on the global materials sector, is claimed to have had internal files exfiltrated following a ransomware attack.
+While the exact number of individuals whose data may have been exposed remains unknown, any clients, employees, vendors, or partners whose personal or financial information resided in those systems could be affected.

 Public reporting indicates that DragonForce posted evidence of the breach on its leak site, accessible via an onion address tracked by ransomware.live.
 The data consists of internal files exfiltrated during the ransomware incident.
 No specific volume of records or detailed list of exposed data types has been publicly itemized beyond the broad description of internal documents.
 The posting date of May 27, 2026 serves as the public confirmation point for the incident.